 The Apollo Theater is a national icon with a legacy that resonates across generations, ethnic groups, and continents.
-Since opening its doors in 1914 and introducing the first Amateur Night contests in 1934, the Apollo Theater has played a major role in the emergence of such musical genres as jazz, swing, bebop, R&B, gospel, blues, and soul.
+Since opening its doors in 1914 and introducing the first Amateur Night contests in 1934, the Theater has played a major role in the emergence of such musical genres as jazz, swing, bebop, R&B, gospel, blues, and soul.
 Ella Fitzgerald, Sarah Vaughan, Billie Holiday, Sammy Davis Jr., James Brown, Bill Cosby, Gladys Knight, Luther Vandross, D’Angelo, Lauryn Hill, and countless others began their road to stardom on the Apollo stage.
 Enduring as a proud symbol of American artistic achievement, the Apollo is the only early 20th century theater in Harlem still operating as a performance venue.
 Based on its cultural significance and architecture, the theater received landmark designation in 1983 and is listed in the National Register of Historic Places.
 To this day, the Apollo Theater remains a force in the entertainment industry and a much-loved performance space.

 Although the Apollo Theater’s history spans nearly a century, there has to date been no central repository for its archival material.
 A significant portion of the Apollo’s documented history has been lost, discarded, or forgotten.
 Under private ownership for over seventy-five years, the building was acquired and managed by various parties from 1914 to the early 1990s.
-In 1991, ownership was transferred to The State of New York and then leased in 1992 for 86 years to the ATF, a nonprofit 501(c)(3) corporation created to safeguard and redevelop the Apollo Theater.
+In 1991, ownership was transferred to The State of New York and then leased in 1992 for 86 years to the Apollo Theater Foundation (ATF), a nonprofit 501(c)(3) corporation created to safeguard and redevelop the Apollo Theater.
 Archival materials and historical records were not generally transferred with ownership.
-While many valuable materials are in the possession of ATF, including a collection of over 1,700 artist portraits, these materials have not received the benefit of museum-standard care.
+While many valuable materials are in the possession of ATF, including a collection of over 2,500 artist portraits, these materials have not received the benefit of museum-standard care.

 The Apollo Theater Archive Project will collect, organize, and properly store archival materials currently held and continually produced by ATF as well as retrieve archival materials that are in the possession of other known and unknown parties.
 The goal of the Archive Project is to concentrate a wealth of information and materials relating to the Apollo Theater's history, to document the Apollo Theater's current activities including construction and restoration efforts, performances, and programs, and to serve as an important resource for academic research, future performances, and education programs.